emma-farina/emma-farina.github.io/data_story.md

 		</tbody>
 	</table>

-	<p align="justify">Interestingly, a significant change was found in the Dutch Wikipedia and especially in the English Wikipedia, so there is an interest shift of the whole world population.
+	<p align="justify"><br>Interestingly, a significant change was found in the Dutch Wikipedia and especially in the English Wikipedia, so there is an interest shift of the whole world population.
 Since the t-statistics is negative, meaning that the ratio decreased, this shows that people tended to search more dishes related to foreign cuisines, rather than their own traditional food.</p>

 	<h4>Was the interest shift related to mobility restrictions?</h4>